Yaacob Abdul Latiff

 Yaacob bin Abdul Latiff (1 February 1918 – 9 September 1985) was the second Mayor of Kuala Lumpur, Malaysia since it was officially conferred the status of the city on 16 May 1972.
 He served for a period of 8 years.
 On 1 November 1980, he was succeeded by Elyas Omar.

-His son, Ibrahim Yaacob is the Parti Keadilan Rakyat (PKR) candidates for Setiawangsa's parliamentary constituency during the 2008 General Election in Kuala Lumpur Federal Territory.
-He lost to the Barisan Nasional (BN) candidate Zulhasnan Rafique in the election.
+His son, Ibrahim Yaacob was Parti Keadilan Rakyat (PKR) candidate for Setiawangsa's parliamentary constituency during the 2008 General Election in Kuala Lumpur Federal Territory.
+He lost to Barisan Nasional (BN) candidate, Zulhasnan Rafique in the election.